This colonel-turned-mercenary held off a rebel army in his own Hind gunship

 Later, he would also fly in Afghanistan “where, he reckons, he has had more close shaves than in his entire previous four-decades put together.”

-At the age of 67, he is currently rumored to be flying against the Islamic State.
+Ellis turned 76 in 2025, but as of 2016, he was rumored to be flying missions against the Islamic State.